New Global Guidance on Wasting Treatment Means Greater Opportunities to Reach More Children in Need

 The new guidelines respond to this emerging evidence, and offer insights on how and when health workers can safely give a reduced dose of RUTF to treat a wasted child and still help them recover as effectively.
 While more research is ongoing to identify the optimal dosage, this update means that there is a potential for huge cost savings in administering RUTF treatment.
 And increasing the span of a single packet of RUTF means that more children will have access to this resource – which, like any medicine, has a finite supply.

-While these guidelines represent a huge milestone in the treatment of wasting children, we know their true impact is yet to be realized.
+But while the new guidelines represent a huge milestone in the treatment of children suffering from wasting – and children at risk for malnutrition – we know their true impact is yet to be realized.
 We look forward to WHO-led efforts to develop a suite of operational guidance, implementation tools, and training to support uptake of the new guidelines at a country level.
 We also look to key donor agencies to continue to increase financing for wasting treatment and close the funding gap for wasting.
-The Eleanor Crook Foundation estimates that it would take an annual investment of US$ 950 million to fully scale up treatment for severe wasting.
+ECF estimates that it would take an annual investment of US$ 950 million to fully scale up treatment for severe wasting.
 Now, more than ever, investment in wasting treatment is a smart buy, representing the latest and most cost-effective innovations that can bring lifesaving treatment to even more of the most vulnerable children.

 Note: The guidelines review process began in 2019 as part of the Global Action Plan of Child Wasting.
 The Eleanor Crook Foundation is proud to be one of the funders of this process, along with many others including the Children’s Investment Fund Foundation (CIFF), and UNICEF.
 WHO has led an intensive review process over these four years, appointing an expert panel to evaluate the latest wasting evidence and to revise recommendations accordingly.
 As a funder, ECF was an observer throughout the process and had no input in the content of the guidelines.